A Unified Theory of Robust and Distributionally Robust Optimization via the Primal-Worst-Equals-Dual-Best Principle: Application: Optimal Transport-Based Uncertainty Quantification and Distributionally Robust Optimization

-where the first equality follows from the definitions of~$\lambda_{ik}(n)$ and~$\bm z_{ik}(n)$, and the first inequality holds because the transportation cost~$d(\bm z,\bm z')$ is non-negative and convex in~$\bm z$, which implies that both terms in the second line are non-decreasing in~$n$.
-The second equality in the above expression exploits our definition of the convex perspective for~$\lambda^\star_{ik}=0$, and the second inequality follows from the constraints of problem~\eqref{eq:dot-cvx-explicit}.
-Similarly, by using our conventions for the convex perspective, one can show that the asymptotic expected disutility~$\lim_{n\rightarrow \infty}\mathbb E_{\mathbb P_n}[ g(\bmt z)]$ is at least as large as the optimal value~$\sum_{k\in \set{K}} \sum_{i\in \set{I}_k} \lambda^\star_{ik} g_i ( \hat{\bm z}_k + \bm v^\star_{ik}/\lambda^\star_{ik})$ of~\eqref{eq:dot-cvx-explicit}.
-However, as the suprema of~\eqref{eq:uq-ot} and~\eqref{eq:dot-cvx-explicit} match, it is clear that the distributions~$\bP_n$, $n\in\mathbb N$, must be asymptotically optimal in~\eqref{eq:uq-ot}.
-Intuitively, these distributions send some atoms with decaying probabilities~$\hat p_k/n$ to infinity along the recession directions $\bm v_{ik}^\star$, $i\in \set I^{\infty}_k$, $k\in \set K$, of the support set.
+The distributions $\mathbb P_n$ in~\eqref{eq:OT:sequence_optimal} send some atoms with decaying probabilities~$\hat p_k/n$ to infinity along the vectors $\bm v_{ik}^\star$, $i\in \set I^{\infty}_k$, $k\in \set K$, which are recession directions of the support set.
 It is perhaps surprising that all distributions~$\bP_n$ can be constructed from one single optimal solution of problem~\eqref{eq:dot-cvx-explicit}.
-Conversely, in order to construct asymptotically optimal probability distributions for generic non-degenerate uncertainty quantification problems of the form~\eqref{eq:puq} and~\eqref{eq:puq-conic}, one has to compute sequences of asymptotically optimal solutions for the finite convex programs~\eqref{eq:adb-cvx} and~\eqref{eq:adb-conic-cvx}, respectively, which may not be solvable in general; see Corollaries~\ref{coro:puq-asy} and~\ref{coro:puq-asy-conic}.
+Conversely, in order to construct asymptotically optimal probability distributions for generic non-degenerate uncertainty quantification problems of the form~\eqref{eq:puq} and~\eqref{eq:puq-conic}, one has to compute sequences of asymptotically optimal solutions for the finite convex programs~\eqref{eq:adb-cvx} and~\eqref{eq:adb-conic-cvx}, respectively, which may not be solvable in general; see Corollaries~\ref{coro:puq-asy} and~\ref{coro:puq-asy-conic}. { Remark~\ref{rem:superlinear} in Appendix~\ref{app:om} in the Electronic Companion shows that~\eqref{eq:uq-ot} is guaranteed to be solvable whenever the transportation cost~$d(\bm z,\hat{\bm z}_k)$ grows superlinearly in~$\bm z$ for every~$k\in\set K$.}